 To close the gender gap at all levels of government leadership, 1st Amendment-1st Vote, Inc offers high school girls a non-partisan opportunity to engage in the democratic process, and to imagine themselves in elected office or professional government-related positions.
-Programming began in 2018, and since then we’ve hosted almost 500 participants, including 175 current students from five NYS regions, representing 23 high schools.
+Programming began in 2018, and since then we’ve hosted hundreds of teens representing scores of NYS high schools.

 1st Amendment-1st Vote, Inc creates experiential learning opportunities for high school girls to be active leaders engaged in the American political process and provides students with a “foundational tool kit” to run for elected office or seek a professional government-related position.